pros and cons

 Make sure you get the best rate

-Your current pension provider might not offer you the best annuity rate, so it’s worth shopping around and comparing providers.
+Your current pension provider is unlikely to offer you the best annuity rate, so it’s worth shopping around and getting quotes from other providers.
 Just make sure you won’t lose any guarantees or pay excessive exit fees before you switch.
-You can use our service to get quotes from all the annuity providers on the open market in one go.
+You can use our service to get quotes from annuity providers on the open market in one go.

 You don’t have to buy an annuity with all of your pension.
-You could buy an annuity with some, and move the rest into drawdown.
+You could secure an annuity with some of your pension and move the rest into drawdown.